 This interest led MED Theatre to create this project – one that will not only look at artistic interpretations but also the real lives of people, both past and present, who have made a life on Dartmoor and across rural Devon.
 We aim to explore various agricultural and industrial trades, and also how these occupations have impacted the personal lives and families of workers for generations.

-MED Theatre will be working with a group of volunteers to collect research and carry out oral histories on the project’s themes.
+MED Theatre worked with a group of volunteers to collect research and carry out oral histories on the project’s themes.